open-education-hub/operating-systems/content/chapters/software-stack/lab/content/syscall-wrapper.md

 The implementation of the two wrapper functions in `syscall.asm` is very simple, as the function arguments are passed in the same registers required by the system call.
 This is because of the overlap of the first three registers for the [x86_64 Linux function calling convention](https://en.wikipedia.org/wiki/X86_calling_conventions#System_V_AMD64_ABI) and the [x86_64 Linux system call convention](https://x64.syscall.sh/).

-`syscall.h` contains the declaration of the two functions and it's included in `main.c`.
+`syscall.h` contains the declaration of the two functions and is included in `main.c`.
 This way, C programs can be written that make function calls that end up making system calls.

 Let's build, run and trace system calls for the program: